mauiaaron/apple2/README.md

 * Portability and code resilience across a wide range of modern platforms including MacOSX, desktop Linux/BSD, iOS, Android -- *But not Windows, just use the excellent [AppleWin](https://github.com/AppleWin/AppleWin) emulator if you're on Windows!*
 * Reasonable emulation fidelity to the original Apple //e machine (timing, video, audio, etc...)
-* Language minimalism for core emulation modules (prefer coding in POSIX C over all else), except for CPU module which should be in assembly
+* Language/platform/API minimalism for core emulation modules (prefer coding to POSIX APIs and using C99 over all other choices), except for CPU module which should be in custom assembly or IR ;-)
 * Good platform citizenship for menu system (prefer coding in language-of-choice promoted by platform--e.g.: Objective-C/Swift on Darwin, Java on Android, ...)

 Android